Effects of Sea Level Rise

 Heavy equipment moves sediment around restored areas of a barrier island.
 Large scale projects offer potential solutions, however we still need to understand how they perform during storm events.
 (NOAA)

-Decision makers are often unsure of using natural and nature-based features (NNBF) in lieu of traditional engineering practices due to the lack of information on how these features will perform during storm events.
-The ESLR Event Response Program provides immediate assistance to individuals to gather data prior, during, and/or immediately after events that are difficult to plan for the purpose of a scientific study.
+Decision makers are often unsure of using natural and nature-based infrastructure (NI) in lieu of traditional engineering practices due to the lack of information on how these features will perform during extreme weather events.
+The Effects of Sea Level Rise (ESLR) Event Response Program provides immediate assistance to individuals to gather data prior, during, and/or immediately after events that are difficult to plan for within the scope of a scientific study.
 These findings will potentially help federal, state, and local officials manage events and make sound decisions leading to safer coastal communities and healthier coastal environments.
-Modest funding is available to augment current or prior research to help offset costs of immediate mobilization of response and/or assessment efforts.
+Modest funding (approximately $5,000 to $25,000 per project) is available to help offset costs of immediate mobilization of response and/or assessment efforts.
 Specific project activities of interest include pre- and post-event monitoring and modeling activities.
-These efforts must inform at least two of the following;
+These efforts must inform at least two of the following:

-- the ability of coastal ecosystems or nature-based infrastructure to reduce and/or mitigate coastal inundation impacts on ecosystems, natural resources, or communities.
+- The ability of coastal ecosystems or NI to reduce and/or mitigate coastal inundation impacts on ecosystems, natural resources, or communities.

 Prioritized events include but are not limited to: